This page explains how to add Feel to your project.

 Note that steps 4, 5, 6 and 7 are optional, but if you want to get access to post processing, TextMesh Pro and Cinemachine feedbacks, you’ll need these.
 Also note that most of the Feel demos make use of as many feedbacks as needed, and will feature most of these dependencies.
 You’ll get errors in these if you haven’t installed the corresponding dependencies.

 Feel will work on all render pipelines, and you can absolutely import Feel in a URP or HDRP project.
 Just note that most demos are made using the standard RP, and they may not render correctly when opened in projects using other pipelines.
-And of course there’s no need to install the Post Processing package on URP or HDRP, they both ship with their own post processing Volume system.
+To fix this in URP, all you have to do is unpack a .unitpackage, like so:

 How to use Feel with URP?